When it comes to retirement investing, it’s not always what stocks you invest in that matter, but what accounts you use.

 There are benefits and drawbacks to both.
 Actively managed mutual funds have the potential to outperform passive ones, though they may carry more risk and typically have higher fees.
 On the other hand, passively managed funds may carry less risk and have lower operating fees.

-Even though mutual funds are billed as an “easy-to-manage” portfolio addition, there are some that require more attention than others.
+Even though mutual funds are billed as an “easy-to-manage” portfolio addition, some require more attention than others.

 Best Mutual Funds for Roth IRAs